Simulation Distillation: Pretraining World Models in Simulation for Rapid Real-World Adaptation: Simulation Distillation for Efficient Real-World Adaptation

-\textbf{World Model Pretraining.} We pretrain the world model \cref{eq:model} on $\mathcal{D}_{\text{sim}}$ by applying the following loss to predictions made at each time step $t$.
-Specifically, we feed the history $o_{t-H:t}$ and future actions $a_{t:t+T-1}$ into the model, and then penalize the resulting predictions with the following loss:
+\textbf{World Model Pretraining.} We pretrain the world model \cref{eq:model} on $\mathcal{D}_{\text{sim}}$ by applying the following loss to predictions made at each time step $t$:

-where $\mathtt{sg}$ is the \texttt{stop-grad} operator, constants $c_{1:3}$ are determined by normalizing over the range for each target to ensure each loss term is roughly on the same scale, and $\mathds{1}_e(a_t)=1$ if $\action_t$ came from the uncorrupted expert policy and $\mathds{1}_e(a_t)=0$ otherwise.
+where $\mathtt{sg}$ is the \texttt{stop-grad} operator, constants $c_{1:3}$ are determined by normalizing over the range for each target, and $\mathds{1}_e(a_t)=1$ if $\action_t$ came from the uncorrupted expert policy and $\mathds{1}_e(a_t)=0$ otherwise.
 We apply various data augmentations discussed in \cref{app:manip,app:qped} to prevent overfitting to simulated observations an ensure that the model learns robust, transferable representations.
 In contrast to typical online MBRL approaches \cite{hansen2022temporal,hafnerdream} which are computationally intensive and attempt to bootstrap behavior from scratch, we offload behavior generation to a privileged expert.
-This reduces pretraining to optimizing a simple, stationary objective over a fixed, large-scale, and diverse simulated dataset.
+This reduces pretraining to optimizing a simple, stationary objective, without requiring temporal-difference learning.

+\textbf{Robust Representations Without Reconstruction.} Predicting rewards and values from $\latent$ forces the encoder to capture the task-specific features required for effective planning \cite{hansen2022temporal}.
+In contrast, many world-model approaches use pixel-level reconstruction objectives, arguing that they produce more robust and generalizable latent representations \cite{bruce2024genie, hafnerdream}.
+We find reconstruction unnecessary, and in some cases, harmful, for two reasons.
+First, our diverse data-generation procedure exposes the model to an extremely broad range of state-action pairs, spanning initial conditions, object configurations, contact modes, expert behaviors, failures, and recoveries.
+This diversity forces the model to learn a robust representation without the added computational cost of reconstructing pixels.
+Second, sim-to-real transfer requires extensive visual randomization.
+Pixel reconstruction would therefore pressure the latent state to encode randomized texture, lighting, and rendering artifacts that are deliberately varied and irrelevant to the task, which can hurt transfer~\cite{zhu2023repo}.